fellipaocastro/crawler/README.rst

 `Época Cosméticos Perfumaria <http://www.epocacosmeticos.com.br>`_ store and saves their name, title and URL in a CSV file without duplicated entries.

+The items scraped by this project are websites, and the item is defined in theclass:

+    crawler.items.EcpItem

+This project contains one spider called ``ecp`` that you can see by running:

+    scrapy list

+See the source code for more details.

 Requirements
 ------------